 10 Ways to Save on School Supplies

-August is the most popular month for purchasing school supplies but isn't always the best.
-Although big-ticket items such as laptops tend to be at their lowest prices, a lot of school supplies go on clearance in September, as demand tapers off.
+August is the most popular month for buying school supplies but isn't always the best.
+Although big-ticket items such as laptops tend to be at their lowest prices, a lot of school supplies go on clearance in September as demand tapers off.
 Moreover, coupons often trickle out over several weeks, so penny-pinching parents may want to wait to fulfill each item on the list until the relevant coupon appears (and combine coupons with store sales to save even more).
 On the other hand, when ordering school supplies online, don't wait until the last minute.
 Expedited shipping fees can wipe out any savings.

 Some schools offer supply kits that are already stocked with the necessary items.
-Not only are they typically no more expensive than purchasing all the items separately, they save lots of time and energy.
+Not only are they typically no more expensive than buying all the items separately, they save lots of time and energy.
 The kit shows up at the doorstep in advance or in the child's classroom on the first day of school.